Official Rules & Dimensions

 - Pegging: Fielders may throw the ball at runners.
 Runners struck with the ball below the neck will be ruled out.
 Runners hit below the neck with a thrown ball which first hits any player, a base, or the ground, or anything else will be ruled out.

 - Runner/Ball Contact: Base runners in contact with a base that are hit with a batted or thrown ball will be ruled safe.
 Base runners between bases hit with a batted or thrown ball will be ruled out.

 - Home Runs: All batted balls landing over the designated home run fence, fair or foul, will be home runs.
-(Exception: no foul ball home runs will be allowed where there is limited or irregular fencing in foul territory.)
+(Exception: See Rule 21 for Irregular Fields).
 If a defensive player catches a fly ball but lands outside the field of play (i.e. over the fence), that is a home run.
-The batter and all base runners must touch all bases — in proper order — after a home run.
+The batter and all base runners must touch all bases – in proper order – after a home run.